yochaigal/cairn/hacks/backgrounds/ranger.md

 4. **Game Spookers:** A very weighty round brass bell.
 Toss into a bush to scare out any game, or to dangle upon your walking stick to give yourself your own entrance music.
 5. **Snare Kit:** A heavy canvas sack filled with all manner of traps - iron teeth, lassos, ropes, nets, counter weights, snares, etc.
 6. **Salts & Spices:** A very fine wooden box filled with tubes and pouches of uncommon spices, treating salts, fancy woods.
 Suitable for preserving small game or adding a bit of pizazz to a campfire meal.

-_This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)._